Running Tests Outside of ReSim

 Metrics 2.0 required

 This feature utilizes the Metrics 2.0 framework.
 It is recommended to familiarize yourself with Metrics 2.0.
-You need at least a valid metrics config file (config.resim.yaml) with topics defined before running batches this way.
-A small, functional example is shown below to get you started.
+You need at least a valid metrics config file (config.resim.yml) with topics defined before running batches this way.
+A small, functional example is provided in the Github repo below to get you started.

 Installation